Gowdilya/Notes/Notes/Software Development/JavaScript Concepts/equality.md

 5. Both values are `Objects` that point to one memory location.

 React applies these rules to [[re-render]] components whenever a state change is made.

+# Equality (==) Atempts to convert and compare

+The **equality (`==`)** operator checks whether its two operands are equal, returning a Boolean result.
+Unlike the [strict equality](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Strict_equality) operator, it attempts to convert and compare operands that are of different types.

+ErrorBoundaries
+Embedablity